-Humidity and temperature changes are common reasons why cracks form and lose joint tape occurs.
-A professional drywall repairs service can repair drywall cracks and get your joint tape looking good as new.
+Humidity and temperature changes are common reasons why cracks form and loss of joint tape occurs.
+A professional drywall repair service can repair drywall cracks and get your joint tape looking as good as new.

 Settling of Your Home

 House shifting can cause unsightly cracks to develop in your drywall.
-Before scheduling an appointment for drywall repairs and interior painting, be sure to make sure your painter fixes settling cracks prior to applying paint.
+Before scheduling an appointment for drywall repairs and interior painting, be sure to make sure your painter fixes settling cracks before applying paint.

 The Water Leaks

 If you see water stains and drywall bowing or bubbling, you could have a slow water leak behind the drywall.
-Make sure to investigate the wall prior to repair the painting.
+Make sure to investigate the wall before repairing the painting.

 Why are drywall repairs before interior painting important?